 Finally – and this puts the pieces together – Joesthetics as a brand now depends on Jo keeping his physique.

 There’s no comparison to most of our lives – if you’re not depending on a steroid-built physique for a living, it’s not something you should do.
+And even if you’re depending on a steroid-built physique for a living, you should consider stopping for your health.

 3- What we should remember from Jo Lindner’s YouTube video